LPF-24/simple-online-store-backend/README.md

-# 🛒 Simple Online Store Backend
+# 🛒 Online Store Backend

 This is the backend part of a Java-based online store with role-based authorization, JWT-based session handling, and Redis-backed refresh token rotation.